Add support for a new spot price

 Since the pool is paired with a stable coin, the fetched price can be used as a FETCH/USD price.
 Note this price is a straight balance price from the pool token amounts.
 It is representative for that pool balance amounts only.

-The names for 'asset' and 'currency' must match the names in the pool.
 So, although you're reporting to FETCH/USD query (again, because it's a stable usd pool) the assets in the pool are FETCH and USDL and they match in feed's file 'asset' and 'currency' fields.

 It's recommend to alway share with the community the sources you're using.